kentuckyCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Requestors must download and complete the appropriate forms, submit them at the Circuit Court Clerk’s Office where the case was filed originally and pay all applicable fees.
 Misdemeanor expungement costs $100, and if the expunction does not get approval, the court will refund $50.
 Felony convictions attract an initial payment of $50.
 If the court grants the expungement, an additional $250 becomes necessary.
 Failure to pay the full charges may lead to the vacation of the sentence, but no expungement.
 The accepting authority receives cash, credit card, money order, or certified check payments.

-The court should hold a hearing for misdemeanor petitions within 30 days of filing.
+Typically, the court holds a hearing for misdemeanor petitions within 30 days of filing.
 However, the process is a little different for felony convictions.
 In this case, the judge informs the prosecutor’s office.
 The prosecutor has 60 days to file a reply with a 120-day extension if needed.
 After this, the court holds a hearing, and the judge gets to decide within four months.
 Expunction processes for felony convictions take the longest time, while dismissed charges or acquittals get processed almost immediately.

 Do Sealed Records Show up In Kentucky Background Checks?

 Yes.
-Kentucky background checks provide cursory information about the criminal history of an individual.
-Such information includes a record of arrests, charges, convictions, and incarcerations.
-Unless a record undergoes expungement, it is visible on background checks.
+Kentucky background checks provide a general overview of an individual's criminal history, including records of arrests, charges, convictions, and incarcerations.
+Unless a record is expunged, it may appear on these checks.
 An exception to the rule is information that the laws of the state interpret as confidential.
 Juvenile records belong to this category and are therefore not visible in criminal history checks.
-A caveat to this is that juvenile offenses equivalent to adult criminal cases or a DUI will show up in a criminal background record check.
+However, juvenile offenses that are equivalent to adult criminal cases or involve a DUI may still appear on a criminal background check.

 Who Can See Sealed Criminal Records in Kentucky?